pagkly/Zed/Investopedia3/Perpetual Bond.md

 Perpetual Bond
 ## What Is a Perpetual Bond?

-A perpetual bond, also known as a "consol bond" or "prep," is a fixed income security with no [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp).
-This type of bond is often considered a type of [equity](https://www.investopedia.com/terms/e/equity.asp), rather than debt.
+A perpetual bond, also known as a "consol bond" or "prep," is a fixed income security with no [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp).
+This type of bond is often considered a type of [[equity]](https://www.investopedia.com/terms/e/equity.asp), rather than debt.
 One major drawback to these types of bonds is that they are not redeemable.
 However, the major benefit of them is that they pay a steady stream of interest payments forever.

 ### Key Takeaways